 So what’s the next plan of action for Irish tourism?
-In response to a Dáil question posed by Deputy Sandra McLellan on 17th December last Minister Leo Varadkar confirmed that “Tourism Ireland is currently finalising its three year Corporate Plan to cover the 2014 -2017 period and its Business Plan for 2014”5.
+In response to a Dáil question posed by Deputy Sandra McLellan on 17th December last Minister Leo Varadkar confirmed that “Tourism Ireland is currently finalising its three year Corporate Plan to cover the 2014 -2017 period and its Business Plan for 2014”.
 After trawling through the internet the only strategies I could find were the Make Ireland Jump Out campaign which hopes to target new audiences in the US, the on-going Ireland Reaching Out genealogy programme, and Italian Strategy for Growth 2013-2015, a self-explanatory strategy regarding Italian tourists.

 Ireland should be capitalising on the huge media coverage in China surrounding celebrity couple Zhao Ruo Hong and Zhao Yan who chose Ireland as their honeymoon destination in 2012.
 A year later there still isn’t a direct flight between Ireland and China although the DAA has recently offered a package to a number of Chinese airlines which are interested in opening a year-round service.

 Ireland is a very scenic country with a rich culture and heritage.
 Unfortunately, Ireland is located on the wettest and windiest side of Europe and for many Irish people the need for Vitamin D overrides the patriotic duty to holiday at home.
 To compensate, I wear the green jersey abroad selling Ireland, more specifically Kerry, to locals and other tourists at holiday destinations who practice their English language skills on me.

 I’ve noticed on my travels in recent years that Ireland’s reputation abroad has nose-dived most notably amongst Germans, Europe’s largest outbound tourist market.
-My observations were reflected in an article by The Irish Times earlier this year6.
+My observations were reflected in an article by The Irish Times earlier this year.
 So I spend most of my ‘language classes’ abroad addressing misconceptions and defending the decent, honest people of Ireland.
 I then move on to the business of selling Kerry as a tourist destination.

 What I’m suggesting is that a type of ‘Tourism Ambassador Abroad’ voluntary programme be put in place for people in Ireland travelling abroad.
 Each volunteer would undergo an application and brief training process and be assigned a number.
 When disseminating information abroad the volunteer would write their volunteer number on the brochure.
 Should the potential tourist visit Ireland they could avail of discounts by applying for same through the official programme website quoting the number of their volunteer “Tourist Ambassador” who in turn could avail of discounts in their locality based on the number of tourists they “invited” to Ireland.